point-platform/dasher/README.md

 Dasher is a fast, lightweight, cross-platform serialisation tool.

-Use it to get data objects from one application to another, and to reliably control behaviour as schema evolve independently.
+Use it to get data objects from one application to another, and to reliably control behaviour as contracts evolve independently.

 ---

-In inter-application communication, message schema evolve and problematic incompatibilities can arise.
+In inter-application communication, message contracts evolve and problematic incompatibilities can arise.
 In the worst case, these failures are silent and untracked.
 Dasher gives you control over what happens as versions change, in a way that's very natural to C# developers.
 You can be very strict about what you receive, or lenient.